Flotomate/product_docs/source/purchase-management/introduction-purchase-management.rst

 - (A Technician with :ref:`PO rights <Technician Roles>`) Creates a Purchase Order and links it with the Request. (:doc:`Learn More <create-a-po>`).

 - Updates the PO details (:doc:`Learn more <edit-po-details>`)

+- Takes the PO through all its :doc:`po-stages`.

+- Finally closes the PO

+- Reconcile purchased assets once in use (:doc:`po-asset-reconciliation`).